pavankalisetti009/gitlab/doc/user/glql/index.md

 This feature is available for testing, but not ready for production use.

 GitLab Query Language (GLQL) is an experimental attempt to create a single query language for all of GitLab.
 Use it to filter and embed content from anywhere in the platform, using familiar syntax.
 Embed queries in Markdown code blocks.

 This feature is an [experiment](../../policy/development_stages_support.md).
+To test it:

+- On GitLab self-managed, ask your administrator to enable the `glql_integration` feature flag on your instance.
+- On GitLab.com, contact your account representative.

 Share your feedback in [epic 14939](https://gitlab.com/groups/gitlab-org/-/epics/14939), either as a comment on the epic, or by creating a new issue under the epic with labels `~"group::knowledge"` and `~"type::feature"` or `~"type::bug"`.